skyscrapers/documentation/kubernetes/walk-through.md

 **Note**: While it is possible to generate multiple wildcard certificates via a different `secretName`, it is advised / more efficient to reuse the same `Secret` for all ingresses using the wildcard.

-**Note 2**: A `Secret` is scoped within a single `Namespace`, which means if you want to use a wildcard certificate in another `Namespace` the cert-manager will request and validate a new certificate from LetsEncrypt. (unless you )
+**Note 2**: A `Secret` is scoped within a single `Namespace`, which means if you want to use a wildcard certificate in another `Namespace` the cert-manager will request and validate a new certificate from LetsEncrypt. (unless you replicate the `Secrets`)

 ## Cronjobs